 III.B.1.
 Clinical Faculty Member: a continuing, non-tenure-eligible faculty member whose primary responsibilities include teaching and supervision of students in a practice setting; scholarship undertaken is generally assumed to be oriented toward scholarship of application.
-For more information, please see academic policy No. 1.1980.
+For more information, please see academic policy No. 1.198V.

-a.
-Clinical Professor:
+Clinical Professor: a.

 - i.
 Academic Qualifications: terminal degree in the profession; - ii.
-Experience: a minimum of five years at the rank of Clinical Practitioner II;
+Experience: a minimum of five years at the rank of Clinical Associate Professor;

-b.
-Clinical Associate Professor:
+Clinical Associate Professor: b.

-- Academic Qualifications: earned Master of Arts or Master of Science degree in the profession; - ii.
-Experience: a minimum of five years at the rank of Clinical Practitioner I (may be waived for persons holding additional qualifications)
+i.
+Academic Qualifications: earned Master of Arts or Master of Science degree in the profession;

+ii.
+Experience: a minimum of five years at the rank of Clinical Assistant Professor (may be waived for persons holding additional qualifications)

-c.
-Clinical Assistant Professor:
+Clinical Assistant Professor: C.

-- i.
-Academic Qualifications: earned Master of Arts or Master of Science degree when this does not represent the terminal degree. - III.B.2.
+i.
+Academic Qualifications: earned Master of Arts or Master of Science degree when this does not represent the terminal degree.

+III.B.2.
 Research Faculty Member: a continuing, non-tenure-eligible faculty position that is externally funded and self-supporting.
 A research faculty member is engaged primarily in research, creative activity and/or outreach.
 Research faculty should be engaged in a program of research, creative activity or outreach that complements that of the department.